Alok Sharma, President for COP 26, told a recent meeting:

 “Using our body temperature is one simple and surprisingly relevant analogy.
 A fever of 2°C has significant, noticeable, and if sustained long-term, dangerous impacts on our health & well-being.”

 The Earth System is very complex, and so is the human body.
 Part of this wonderful complexity is the ability to self regulate.
-Under normal conditions this manifests itself as a stable system in equilibrium, albeit with minor variations and cycles (such as the seasons and mentrual cycles).
+Under normal conditions this manifests itself as a stable system in dynamic equilibrium, albeit with minor variations and cycles (such as the seasons and mentrual cycles).

 Since the end of the last ice age, the concentration of carbon dioxide in the atmosphere, and hence the global averaged temperature of Earth (not to be confused with weather), has remained remarkably stable, despite large flows of carbon associated with the carbon cycle (which tend to cancel each other out).
 Human civilisation and its agriculture have emerged over 10,000 years, benefiting from this largely stable climate.